 His birth name was Rembrant Harmenszoon van Rijn, which means Rembrant, son of Harmen, from river Rhine.
 At the start of the career, he decided to sign paintings only by his first name.

 He also added silent d to his signature.
 That was the first sign of his self-creation as the artist who is aware of his greatness.
-Although reason for that tweak is unknown, word brandt in Dutch means burn or lights up.
+Although the reason for that tweak is unknown, word brandt in Dutch means burn or lit up.

 This puts things into perspective, doesn’t it?

 By his early twenties, Rembrandt’s face was already well known.
 Especially to buyers of his pictures.
 He has achieved that by sharing out his self-portrait art prints.

 Well, these were mostly so-called tronies, etchings and paintings of himself making faces, exercising facial expressions to grasp bafflement, delight, reverie, etc. Funny selfies, so to speak.
 However, these prints were widely studied and launched artist into international fame.